NFCR Thanks the Salisbury Award Program’s Founding Supporters and Sponsors

-- A set of Award Pitches, conducted by faculty and non-faculty investigators at major cancer research institutions or scientists at promising early stage companies, with winners and runners-up receiving honorariums of $3,000 and $1,500, respectively, selected based upon presented cancer therapeutic concepts, breakthroughs, discoveries or technologies, with emphasis on projects’ feasibility, novelty and patient impact;
+- A set of Award Competitions, conducted by faculty and non-faculty investigators at major cancer research institutions or scientists at promising early stage companies, with winners and runners-up receiving prizes of at least $3,000 and $1,500, respectively, selected based upon presented cancer therapeutic concepts, breakthroughs, discoveries or technologies, with emphasis on projects’ feasibility, novelty and patient impact;

-- Followed by a larger Venture Competition among preceding Pitch winners and runners-up, the winner of which to receive funding of up to $250,000 toward respective start-up efforts.
+- Followed by a larger Venture Competition among preceding Award Competition winners and runners-up, the winner of which to receive funding of up to $250,000 toward respective start-up efforts.

 Learn more here.

-Sign up for e-mails to learn about future Salisbury Award Pitches and other developments.
+Sign up for e-mails to learn about future Salisbury Award Competitions and other developments.